humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 There's a certain type of person who is always looking for the one magic prompt that will solve all their problems.
 It doesn't exist.

-Frequent Intentional Compaction via a research/plan/implement flow will make your performance better, but what makes it good is that you build high-leverage human review into your pipeline.
+Frequent Intentional Compaction via a research/plan/implement flow will make your performance **better**, but what makes it **good enough for hard problems** is that you build high-leverage human review into your pipeline.

 <img width="1331" height="748" alt="Screenshot 2025-08-29 at 11 16 08 AM" src="https://github.com/user-attachments/assets/f12a10e2-7ffe-44c5-9d9a-b6e42ff5251e" />

 ### Eggs on Faces

-Last week, @blakesmith and I sat down for 7 hours and [tried to remove hadoop dependencies from parquet java]() - the deep dive on everything that went wrong and my theories as to why, I'll save for another post, suffice it to say that it did not go well.
+A few weeks back, [@blakesmith](https://www.linkedin.com/in/bhsmith/) and I sat down for 7 hours and [tried to remove hadoop dependencies from parquet java](https://github.com/dexhorthy/parquet-java/blob/remove-hadoop/thoughts/shared/plans/remove-hadoop-dependencies.md) - the deep dive on everything that went wrong and my theories as to why, I'll save for another post, suffice it to say that it did not go well.
+The tl;dr is that the research steps didn't go deep enough through the dependency tree, and assumed classes could be moved upstream without introducing deeply nested hadoop dependencies.

-There are big hard problems you cannot just prompt your way through in 7 hours, and I'm still curiously and excitedly hacking on pushing the boundaries
+There are big hard problems you cannot just prompt your way through in 7 hours, and we're still curiously and excitedly hacking on pushing the boundaries with friends and partners.
+I think the other learning here is that you probably need at least one person who is an expert in the codebase, and for this case, that was neither of us.

 ### On Human Leverage

 If there's one thing you take away from all this, let it be this:

 A bad line of code is… a bad line of code.
-But a bad line of **plan** = hundreds of bad lines of code.
+But a bad line of a **plan** could lead to hundreds of bad lines of code.
-And a bad line of **research** = thousands.
+And a bad line of **research**, a misunderstanding of how the codebase works or where certain functionality is located, could land you with thousands of bad lines of code.

 <img width="1333" height="746" alt="Screenshot 2025-08-29 at 11 17 00 AM" src="https://github.com/user-attachments/assets/54a09c99-b177-41b2-a43d-04d6b94bc56e" />